libriscv/rvscript/README.md

 There is Nim support with the HAVE_NIM boolean CMake option enabled.
 Once enabled, the `nim` program must be in PATH, and `NIM_LIBS` will be auto-detected to point to the nim lib folder.
 For example `/home/user/nim-1.6.4/lib`.
 Nim support is very experimental, especially 32-bit RISC-V as yours truly added that support in Nim and thus it cannot be trusted.

 Remember to use `.exportc` to make your Nim entry functions callable from the outside, and also add them to your symbols file.
 Last, you will need to call `NimMain()` from the `int main()` entry function.
 All of this is shown in the `gameplay.nim` example as well as `gameplay.cpp`.
 The example code gets run from `main.cpp` with `another_machine.call("nim_test");`.

-You may also have to enable RTTI and exceptions.

 ## Details